Frequently Asked Questions

 What materials do I need to submit with my application?

 Every project is different.
-Based on the project, the Town of Eagle will require: site plans, soil tests, HOA approval letters, engineer-stamped structural plans, etc. Please contact the Building department if you are unsure what additional materials need to be submitted with your application.
+Based on the project, the Town of Eagle will require: site plans, soil tests, HOA/DRB approval letters, engineer-stamped structural plans, etc. Please contact the Building department if you are unsure what additional materials need to be submitted with your application.
 There are resources, such as the Homeowner Building Guides, to use for guidance on basic plan submittals.

 How do I know the fees due for the permit application?